-Lawrence A. Weinbach is a member of the Board of Directors of Avon Products Inc., New York, where he is the Chairman of the Audit Committee.
-He is a trustee and member of the audit committee of Carnegie Hall, New York and a member of the Board of Directors of Quadra Realty Trust, Inc., New York and Discover Financial Services, Riverwoods, Illinois.
+Lawrence A. Weinbach is a member of the Board of Directors of Avon Products Inc., New York, where he is the Chairman of the Audit Committee, He is a trustee and member of the audit committee of Carnegie Hall, New York and a member of the Board of Directors of Quadra Realty Trust, Inc., New York and Discover Financial Services, Riverwoods, Illinois.

-Lawrence A. Weinbach is a member of the New York Stock Exchange Listed Company Advisory Committee and of the National Security Telecommunications Advisory Committee.
+Permanent functions for important interest groups: Lawrence A. Weinbach is a member of the New York Stock Exchange Listed Company Advisory Committee and of the National Security Telecommunications Advisory Committee.